 °C - (°C * 9/5) = 32 °C * (1 - 9/5) = 32 °C * (-4/5) = 32 °C = 32 * (-5/4) °C = -40

-Therefore, Celsius and Fahrenheit are equal at -40 degrees.
+So, Celsius and Fahrenheit are equal at -40 degrees.
 That is, -40 °C is equal to -40 °F.

 The concept of absolute zero provides another important perspective.
 Absolute zero, the lowest possible temperature, is approximately -273.15 °C or -459.67 °F. This is the point at which all molecular motion ceases.
 Both Celsius and Fahrenheit are relative scales, meaning they are defined relative to specific reference points (freezing and boiling points of water in the case of Celsius).
-In contrast, the Kelvin scale is an absolute scale, with its zero point defined at absolute zero.
+In real terms, in contrast, the Kelvin scale is an absolute scale, with its zero point defined at absolute zero.
 The existence of absolute zero implies that negative temperatures on Celsius and Fahrenheit scales do not represent "less than nothing" but rather temperatures relative to their respective zero points.

 Trends and Latest Developments